 At almost double the price of the other cordless models we mention here, though, you’ll need to decide whether these features are worth the extra money.
 The fact that it’s waterproof is certainly handy if you find flossing over the sink too messy and want to use it in the shower.
 Cheaper models also don’t have the special tips for use with braces and implants.

-The Panasonic EW1211A’s water jet delivers 1,500 pulses per minute to dislodge food debris from teeth and gum pockets.
+The Panasonic oral irrigator’s water jet delivers 1,500 pulses per minute to dislodge food debris from teeth and gum pockets.
 There are two speed settings for the pulse mode, as well as a stronger continuous jet mode.
 The soft mode is suitable for children and people with sensitive gums.

-You get two tips included with the unit, and these have colored bands so you can easily tell them apart.
+You get two tips included with the Panasonic oral irrigator, and these have colored bands so you can easily tell them apart.
 Its waterproof design means it’s easy to clean and you can use it in the shower.

 This flosser comes with a charging stand, which makes the footprint larger than some others but also allows for tidy storage of the unit and one spare tip.